Who We Are

 She adds, “Summer Camp is another wonderful opportunity.
 The first Camp Meeting time is often difficult, but the children learn to trust and be honest with their questions and concerns.”

 Sr. Ceal Warner, OP, Dominican Sister of Peace, was born in Pennsylvania and grew up in New Jersey.
-She graduated with a Bachelor of Arts degree in Psychology from Neumann College and a Master of Arts in Pastoral Counseling from Loyola University in Baltimore.
-She is licensed in Louisiana as a Professional Counselor, and has served in retreat ministry, as a counselor in a methadone clinic, and on the leadership team of her congregation.
+She graduated with a Bachelor of Arts degree in Psychology from Neumann College and a Master of Arts in Pastoral Counseling from Loyola University in Baltimore, MD.
+She is licensed in Louisiana as a Licensed Professional Counselor, and has served in retreat ministry, as a counselor in a methadone clinic, and on the leadership team of her congregation.

-Sr. Ceal enjoys doing the detailed work of making reservation at various sites, ordering buses, creating flyers and the paper work for both senior and youth programs.
+Sr. Ceal enjoys doing the detailed work of making reservations at various sites, ordering buses, creating flyers and the paper work for both senior and youth programs.
 “It all comes together when I see the happy faces of seniors and children coming in the door and knowing that they are feeling more and more at home here.”